 There is no easy answer and I figure it has to your ethics and morals compass.
 Essentially, it boils down to your individual value system to tell right from wrong.

 Morals dilemma aside, one useful way to evaluate drawing income and decide if this can represent money earning option is to look at the pros and cons of it.

-Let’s take a glance at what IFWs are apart from their pros and cons so as to make things easier for people wanting to earn money via promotions:
+Let’s take a glance at what IFWs are apart from their pros and cons so as to make things easier for people wanting to earn and make money via promotions:

 - Take “trial offers” and start to earn income.